pingcap/community/rfc/2019-12-11-Talent-Plan-Courses.md

 ## Background

 Talent Plan is a learning Plan initiated by PingCAP.
-The purpose is to help those who like open source, infrastructure and database to gain more knowledge and improve their abilities.
-At the moment, only two study roadmaps are provided.
-This proposal provides Talent Plan Courses, a new version of the study project with more enriched topics and course designs.
+The purpose is to provide a series of courses for those who would like to learn about open source, infrastructure, and database.
+At the moment, only two study modules are provided.
+This document proposes Talent Plan Courses, a new version of the study project with more enriched topics and course designs.

 [tidb]: https://github.com/pingcap/tidb
 [tikv]: https://github.com/tikv/tikv